Marty Byrde: Reception

 In 2018, 2019, 2020, and 2022, Jason Bateman was an Emmy nominee for Outstanding Lead Actor In A Drama Series for his performance as Marty Byrde.
 In 2019, 2021 and 2023, Bateman's performance won him the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series.

 New York Times TV critic Mike Hale described Marty Byrde as a "middle-aged anti-hero" fueled by "a sense of unkept American promises".
-Hale likened Marty Byrde to Walter White, the main character of the crime drama Breaking Bad.
+Hale likened Marty Byrde to Bryan Cranston's character, Walter White, the main character of the crime drama Breaking Bad.
 He further lauded the character's personality, writing: "Ozark uses Marty’s voice-over musings about hard work and the wages of parenthood to give the appearance of gravitas, but the show’s through-line is really just his resourcefulness in the face of gruesome, cartel-style justice."

-Popular culture
+In popular culture

 A restaurant located in Lake Ozark, Missouri is named after the character.